bitcanon/synochat/README.md

 The `addParameter()` method is in charge of adding an object of the `Parameter` class as well as to populate the object with the data received from the Synology Chat client.

+The `authenticate()` method is used to compare the token of the Synology Chat server and the client script.
+It is not nessecary to call this method but *highly recommended* due to security concerns.

+The `createResponse()` method help us to compile a valid response to be returned to the Synology Chat server.

 The `isPresent()` method is used to check if the parameter was included in the slash command.
-This method is mostly usable for optional parameters.
+This method is mostly usable for *optional parameters* but can also be used with *positional parameter* as for code consistency.

 We can output the properties of a `Parameter` by using the `print()` method.

-This should be the output if running the above code example:
+If running the above code example, the output should look like this:

 ```python
 <class 'synochat.webhooks.Parameter'>: {'name': 'action', 'value': 'add',  'optional': False, 'detected': True}